-Other graduate level courses are available upon approval of the Graduate Coordinator.
+With approval of the Graduate Coordinator.
 A maximum of 12 SCH credit hours from any other university or department at Sul Ross State University will be applied to the graduate degree plan.
 Undergraduate courses (4000 level) may be available for graduate credit with approval of the instructor and Graduate Coordinator.
-A maximum of 6 SCH may be taken for graduate credit.
+A maximum of 6 SCH undergraduate credits may be taken for graduate credit.